Emily Meade The Deuce Actress New Movie Trial By Fire

 And, speaking of Laura Dern earlier, do you get to do scenes with her?

-"I don’t have much — I don’t want to spoil the film — but we had a scene the other day.
+"I don’t have much — I don’t want to spoil the movie — but we had a scene the other day.
 It was really incredible.
 I’ve always admired Laura.
-One of my favourite movies growing up was Citizen Ruth.
+One of my favorite movies growing up was Citizen Ruth.
 I love all of her stuff, but specifically that when I was a kid was a huge inspiration for me."

 Advertisement